Additional Discount KPI

 • Set ceilings and approval-based workflows for additional discounts across territories or SKUs with real-time dashboards showing utilization and ROI

-• Empower reps with agentic AI workflows that surface eligible outlets, guide approval requests, and suggest alternative push strategies when discounting is not viable
+• Guide reps through structured workflows that surface eligible outlets, route approval requests, and suggest alternative push strategies when discounting is not viable

 • Gamify discount governance by tracking reps who close orders profitably and stay within allowed limits, driving competitive yet controlled execution